 Once in the store, Rachel found the TV and asked the sales rep a few questions.
 She appreciated the information and the service she got, and since the price was competitive, bought it on the spot.

-The omnichannel marketing strategy puts has the customer at its center.
+Omnichannel marketing tools put the customer at its center.
 It takes into consideration that the shopping experience is influenced by access to mobile technologies and social networks, and that customers now use multiple channels simultaneously to make buying decisions.

 ORM is essential to maintaining a strong online presence across channels.
 When a buyer goes online to research a product, reviews and star ratings are among the first things they find.
 They display prominently on Google search result pages, and on store and product websites.

-Star ratings — and the online reviews they link to — are a prominent part of the omnichannel experience, and a critical aspect of the the consumer’s decision-making process — from which products to buy, to what stores to visit.
+Star ratings — and the online reviews they link to — are perfect omnichannel marketing examples, and a critical aspect of the consumer’s decision-making process — from which products to buy, to what stores to visit.

 Taking control of your online reviews begins with a solid ORM strategy that simplifies the process of requesting, monitoring and responding to online reviews.
 Here are a few tips to get you started:

 Ask customers for reviews: People will write reviews when asked, and building review volume tends to raise your star ratings.
-The higher your ratings, the higher your locations show up in local search, and the more alluring your brand and locations will look online.
+The higher your rating are in those online customer reviews, the higher your locations show up in local search, and the more alluring your brand and locations will look online.

 Make submitting reviews easy: Just as consumers shop using different channels, they want options for submitting reviews.
 Try using a mixture of text-based requesting, emails and in-store kiosks to solicit feedback.

 Share and promote positive customer reviews on social channels: Grab consumers’ attention with photos of satisfied customers, and provide a link to add a review.
 People are often quick to hop on the bandwagon and add praise on top of a good review.